Ashwin7867/timer_app/README.md

-This is a timer app which is build in Reactjs and a the api used is build in nodejs.
-The data in the timer is getting saveed in the data.json file.
+This is a timer app which is build in Reactjs and the api used is build in nodejs.
+The data in the timers is getting saveed in the data.json file.
 Sematic ui is used for styling in the application.

 ### Running the app